Penny is one of the nicest people I know.

 Parents who have relied on negative consequences to change their children’s negative behavior will need new skills for teenage discipline.

-The ability to teach someone without using coercion is very rewarding and beneficial for building close and warm relationships.
+The ability to teach someone without using coercion is very rewarding and beneficial for building a close relationship.
 Take a look at this post on positive parenting.

 7. Look out for their best interest